populationgenomics/team-docs/storage_policies/README.md

   are granted indirectly through the [analysis runner](#analysis-runner) described below.

+  Files in this bucket can be viewed easily through URLs of the form `https://web.populationgenomics.org.au/<dataset>/filepath/example.html`, which serves the file at `gs://cpg-<dataset>-web/filepath/example.html`.
+Access to this web server is controlled through the same permissions group as the bucket.

 ### release: `gs://cpg-<dataset>-release-requester-pays`

 - **Description**: Contains data that's shared with other researchers or is